HollywoodChicago.com RSS Facebook HollywoodChicago.com on Twitter LinkedIn E-Mailing Free PR

 These days in Chicago, he can be found daring to champion his hometown St. Louis Cardinals, attempting to work out, screening zillions of movies and supporting struggling actors everywhere.
 Adam has appeared on NBC’s “The Match Off,” the FOX cop drama “The Chicago Code” and was filmed in Ron Howard’s “The Dilemma” and Steven Soderbergh’s “Contagion”.
 He has also been heard on radio shows from Mancow to WGN Radio.

 Adam lives for being moved.
 He backdrops his life with the stimuli that make him feel alive.
-Film, theater and fine fare jive especially well in his world.
-He thrives after the sun goes down, relishes dotting his mouth with sweets and savors foreign wheat beer if the pour’s done right.
+Film, live music, theater and fine fare jive especially well in his world.
+He thrives after the sun goes down, relishes dotting his mouth with sweets and savors foreign amber beer if the pour’s done right.

-Starting in entertainment as a Chicago theater critic for Centerstage Chicago (part of the Sun-Times Media Group), Adam is an accredited film critic with the Chicago Film Critics Association and a Rotten Tomatoes-listed film critic.
-Adam was the exclusive cell phones guide at About.com (part of the New York Times Company) and a writer for The Huffington Post.
+Starting in entertainment as a Chicago theater critic for Centerstage Chicago (part of the Sun-Times Media Group), Adam is a Rotten Tomatoes-listed film critic.
+Adam was the exclusive cell phones guide at About.com (previously owned by the New York Times Company) and a writer for The Huffington Post.
 His IMDb page can be found here.

 HollywoodChicago.com black bulletE-mail Adam Fendelman.